-Earn your A.A.S. in nutrition!
-It will provide you with a wide range of career opportunities, including dietary aid, food co-ops, health clubs & spas, health food stores, wellness education and nutrition product sales.
-The job growth outlook in this field is estimated to increase by 15 percent over the next eight years.
+Earn your AS. in nutrition!
+It will provide you transfer opportunities to finish a 4-year degree or provide a wide range of career opportunities, including dietary aid, food coops, health clubs & spas, health food stores, wellness education and nutrition product sales.
+The projected job growth outlook in this field is estimated to increase 10-15 percent through 2030, faster than average.